HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 An ensemble is just a **collection of predictors (learners)** which come together (e.g. mean of all predictions) to give a final prediction.

 Boosting is one of ensemble techniques to **sequentially** generate predictors.
 The subsequent predictors learn from the mistakes of the previous predictors.
-Therefore, the observations have an **unequal probability of appearing in subsequent models** and ones with the **highest error appear most**.
+Therefore, the observations (data) have an **unequal probability of appearing in subsequent models** and ones with the **highest error appear most**.
 The predictors can be chosen from a range of models like decision trees, regressors, classifiers etc. One can interpret boosting as trying to **minimize bias** of the overall predictor.
-So when you use boosting, you’re incentivized to use low-variance and high-bias estimators (e.g. shallow decision trees).
+So when you use boosting, you’re incentivized to use **low-variance and high-bias estimators** (e.g. shallow decision trees.
+In LGBM, tree depth > 5 may be too deep).
 However, it could lead to **overfitting** on training data.

 There are mainly two boosting algorithms: Gradient Boosting (GBM) and Adaptive Boosting (Adaboost).
 XGBoost is a brand new tool developed by Tianran Chen by optimizing GBM.